 How is the OGP funded?
 Is there a dedicated budget allocation?

-Open Government Partnership related activities are funded in a variety of ways.
+OGP-related activities are funded in a variety of ways.
 To be a member of OGP, New Zealand pays an annual membership contribution of $200,000 – this is funded through Te Kawa Mataaho as the lead for OGP on behalf of government.

 What has been achieved through previous OGP plans?

-- The School leavers’ Toolkit student website was launched in September 2019.
-The website has seen over 120,000 views, with over 40,000 first-time users, since the launch
+- Since its September 2019 launch, the Toolkit website has seen over 120,000 views, with over 40,000 first-time users.

 How will the Plan be monitored and evaluated?

 OGP has an accountability framework, including the Independent Review Mechanism (IRM).
-The IRM produces reports that assess the design and implementation of the commitments adopted by OGP participating governments in their country action plans.
+The IRM produces reports that assess the design and implementation of the commitments adopted by OGP participating governments in their countries’ action plans.
 During the action plan cycle, governments will produce Self-Assessment Reports.